September 11 attacks: Effects in Afghanistan

 Most of the Afghan population was already going hungry at the time of the attacks.
-In the aftermath of the attacks, tens of thousands of people attempted to flee Afghanistan due to the possibility of military retaliation by the U.S. Pakistan, already home to many Afghan refugees from previous conflicts, closed its border with Afghanistan on September 17, 2001.
+In the aftermath of the attacks, tens of thousands of people attempted to flee Afghanistan due to the possibility of military retaliation by the U.S. and Pakistan, already home to many Afghan refugees from previous conflicts, closed its border with Afghanistan on September 17, 2001.
 Thousands of Afghans also fled to the frontier with Tajikistan but were denied entry.
 The Taliban leaders in Afghanistan pleaded against military action, saying "We appeal to the United States not to put Afghanistan into more misery because our people have suffered so much", referring to two decades of conflict and the humanitarian crisis attached to it.

 All United Nations expatriates had left Afghanistan after the attacks and no national or international aid workers were at their post.
 Workers were instead preparing in bordering countries like Pakistan, China and Uzbekistan to prevent a potential "humanitarian catastrophe", amid a critically low food stock for the Afghan population.
 The World Food Programme stopped importing wheat to Afghanistan on September 12 due to security risks.